Today In History

 Denis Patrick Dowd Jr. enlisted in the French Foreign Legion in August 1914, becoming the first American to join the fight in World War I — a full three years before the United States entered the war.
 He was one of several hundred Americans who joined French or British units in the early years of the war, some from idealism, some from adventure, some from both.
 The American government had not yet figured out a clear position on the neutrality of its citizens who chose to fight.

-Allied forces launched a diversionary assault at Sari Bair to cover a major troop landing at Suvla Bay during the Gallipoli campaign.
-The attack briefly captured the ridge before Ottoman counterattacks drove the attackers back, and the failed operation deepened the stalemate that would eventually force a full Allied withdrawal from the peninsula.
+Allied forces launched a diversionary assault on the ridgeline at Sari Bair to cover a major troop landing at nearby Suvla Bay during the Gallipoli campaign.
+Gurkha and Australian troops briefly reached the summit before Ottoman counterattacks under Mustafa Kemal personally drove them back down the slopes in fierce hand-to-hand fighting.
+The failure at Sari Bair and the botched Suvla landing deepened the stalemate on the peninsula, cementing the campaign's reputation as one of the Allies' costliest strategic blunders.

 Fun Facts